Guide series, Part 5 of 5 · What gets measured gets managed

 Taleb’s argument in Skin in the Game (2018) is that the people interpreting the data should bear some of the consequences of being wrong.
 In T1D, the person bearing the lifetime cumulative-exposure consequences is the person living with it.
 Clinicians do carry accountability through clinical-governance routes, but they do not carry the 30-year glycaemic, hypoglycaemic and cardiovascular exposure.
 The structural mismatch is mostly an ergodicity problem (a 14-day snapshot is the wrong window for a non-ergodic disease) with a skin-in-the-game flavour around how target-setting decisions are made.

 The implication: for individual T1D risk, do not collapse into population statistics.
-Use your own 90-day CGM data, your own 3 to 4 paired HbA1c values, your own glycator status, your own CGM zone.
-The matrix in Part 4 is one of the few clinical tools that does this; almost everything else available right now defaults back to ensemble.
+Use your own 90-day CGM data, your own 4 to 6 paired HbA1c values collected over at least 9 months, your own glycator status, your own CGM zone.
+Part 4’s personalised target is one of the few clinical tools that does this; almost everything else available right now defaults back to ensemble.

 What this changes for how you use your CGM data